zpgallegos/zavant/infrastructure/daily-workflow.md

 - Flexible delivery is disabled.
 A failed state-machine start can be retried twice for up to one hour.
 - Scheduler's role can only call `states:StartExecution` on this state machine.
-- The `{}` input is passed through to Lambda, selecting the ordinary current-date acquisition boundary.
+- The `{}` input is passed through to both Lambdas.
+Stats API selects its ordinary current-date boundary; Savant selects yesterday in UTC.

 The expression, timezone, and state are required values supplied from `ZAVANT_DAILY_SCHEDULE_*` in `.env`; the CloudFormation template has no fallback